 Founder, ProveWorth

-They saw an annual festival that had their fans show up to in matching costumes, and a crowd ritual where 11,415 people summon a song called "Tekkno Train" by chanting "choo choo" in unison until the band starts playing.
-So they reached out.
+A German metalcore band with one billion streams, two hundred thousand tickets sold, an annual festival their fans show up to in matching costumes, and a crowd ritual where 11,000 people summon a song called "Tekkno Train" by chanting "choo choo" in unison until the band starts playing.

-The way they built their fan base maps almost perfectly onto a six-stage community-building framework that every community founder should be using.
+They're called Electric Callboy.
+They are not a SaaS company.
+The way they built their fan base maps almost perfectly onto a six-stage community-building framework that every paid-community founder should be using on purpose.

-Community-led growth is the practice of using member participation, member rituals, and member-produced experiences as the primary engine of growth, instead of something like paid acquisition.
+Community-led growth is the practice of using member participation, member rituals, and member-produced experiences as the primary engine of growth, instead of paid acquisition.
+Most case studies on it pull from SaaS.
+This one does not.

 The advantage of a band is the visibility.
 You can see the fan behavior in real time, in 4K, with a phone in their hand.
 The fan walks up to the show in costume.
 The encore gets chanted into existence.
 The festival has a name.
 The cosplay is documented.
 The community happens out loud.

-For a builder running a community on Skool, Circle, Discord, or Mighty Networks, that visibility is harder to capture.
-The plays a band runs are the same ones a community runs.
+For a builder running a paid community on Skool, Circle, Discord, or Mighty Networks, that visibility is rare.
+The plays a band runs are the same ones a paid community runs.
 They are just easier to see when 5,000 people are doing them in tracksuits.

 Every community a person joins, free or paid, online or in a venue, moves them through some version of these six stages:

-The community builder's job is to design what happens at each stage on purpose.
+The community-builder's job is to design what happens at each stage on purpose.
 Most don't.
-Most communities are heavy at the top, leaky in the middle, and silent at the end.
+Most paid communities are heavy at the top, leaky in the middle, and silent at the end.

 What's interesting about Electric Callboy is they put a deliberate move at every stage and let the fans see it.
 Six moves, ten years, fully visible.
 Below is what each one looks like.